-Area Stakeholder Role Role in implementation of CAD in TB Governmental bodies National TB Programmes (NTP) Supporting Coordinate the various aspects of implementation of ultra-portable X-ray with CAD technology with the overall aim of increasing case detection.
+Area Stakeholder Role Role in implementation of CAD in TB National TB Programmes (NTP) Supporting Coordinate the various aspects of implementation of ultra-portable X-ray with CAD technology with the overall aim of increasing case detection.
 Develop CXR-CAD technology implementation algorithm, update with relevant information, secure approval of national protocols by the Ministry of Health.
-Train medical staff in using ultraportable X-ray with CAD.
+Train medical staff in using ultra-portable X-ray with CAD.
 Validate CAD X-ray results and ensure appropriate case management for people diagnosed with TB.
 Monitor, evaluate and adjust the intervention as per country needs and lessons learned.
 Ministry of Health Supporting Oversee the implementation of the NTP and issue relevant documents to enable ultra-portable X-ray with CAD as part of the NTP strategy.
-Medicines and Medical Devices Agency or equivalent May not be required depending on the country Confirm whether CAD software is classified as a medical device in the country.
+Governmental bodies Medicines and Medical Devices Agency or equivalent May not be required depending on the country Confirm whether CAD software is classified as a medical device in the country.
 If necessary, complete national registration.
 Confirm if ultra-portable X-ray systems require local registration and market authorization.
 If so, effect registration and approval.
 National Radiation/ Atomic Energy Regulatory Authority or equivalent Supporting Confirm if the ultra-portable X-ray systems can be imported (from a radiological safety standpoint).
 Design radiation safety protection measures for patient and operator.
-National Centre for Personal Data May not be required depending on the country Confirm whether ultra-portable X-ray with CAD technologies must be registered as medical devices that use personal data.
+National Centre for Personal Data Protection or equivalent May not be required depending on the country Confirm whether ultra-portable X-ray with CAD technologies must be registered as medical devices that use personal data.
 If required, effect registration.
+University, teaching hospital May not be required depending on the country Update training curricula with the relevant information on ultra-portable X-ray with CAD and train clinical staff accordingly.